helenclx/BellaBuffs-PHPMailer/README.md

 * Check for `https://` in addition to `http://` for potential spam in the comment fields.

 ## Usage Instructions
-1. Download the [latest release pf BellaBuffs-PHPMailer](https://github.com/helenclx/BellaBuffs-PHPMailer/releases/latest) from the GitHub repository.
+1. Download the [latest release of BellaBuffs-PHPMailer](https://github.com/helenclx/BellaBuffs-PHPMailer/releases/latest) from the GitHub repository, then extract the archive.
+    - Alternately, you can clone this repository, as the files can be used out of the box.
-1. Customise your preferences in `prefs.php`
+1. Customise your preferences in `prefs.php`.
-1. Configure your email SMTP settings in `contactform/config.php`
+1. Configure your email SMTP settings in `contactform/config.php`.
-1. Upload all files of this fork to a directory where you want your fanlisting to be located
+1. Upload all files of this fork to a directory where you want your fanlisting to be hosted on.
-1. Set file permissions of all the `.txt` files to CHMOD 666 to make the text files writeable
+1. Set file permissions of all the `.txt` files to CHMOD 666 to make the text files writeable.
-1. Set permission of the `buttons` directory to CHMOD 777 to enable buttons to be uploaded to the directory (NOTE: It is recommended to set the permissions of `buttons` directory to CHMOD 755 when not using the button upload features for better security)
+1. Set permission of the `buttons` directory to CHMOD 777 to enable buttons to be uploaded to the directory (NOTE: For better security, it is recommended to set the permissions of `buttons` directory to CHMOD 755 when not using the button upload features).

 More instructions for using BellaBuffs can be found in the [original Read Me of BellaBuffs](https://github.com/helenclx/BellaBuffs-PHPMailer/blob/master/README-original.txt).